coredataengineers/CDE-BOOTCAMP/12_apache_kafka/05-Partition-and-Offset.md

 * For example, Partition 0 might have messages with offsets 0, 1, 2...
 * Partition 1 also starts at offset 0, 1, 2... independently.

-## Why Partitions and Offsets Matter
+## Why Partitions and Offsets are Important
 1. Scalability: Partitions let Kafka spread topic data across multiple brokers, enabling it to efficiently handle massive volumes of messages/events.
 2. Parallelism: Multiple consumers can read from different partitions at the same time, speeding up processing.